Your tax-free personal allowance starts to be withdrawn when your income exceeds £100,000

 How are dentist tax rates at 75.95% for dentists with a limited company?

-For a dentist with a company, the strategy is to extract funds as a directors salary below the personal allowance and dividend for the rest.
-32.5% is the tax rate for dividends over £50,000.
+For a dentist with a company, the usual tax strategy is to extract funds as a director’s salary below the personal allowance and dividend for the rest.
+Dividends over £50,000 are taxed at 32.5%.
 Before paying a dividend, corporation tax is paid on the company profits.
 With the interaction of the personal allowance withdrawal, the true tax rate is a staggering 75.95%

 Example 2 – Divina is a dentist with her own limited company.